Category Archives: Uncategorized

 10) Producer Price Index

-In February 2024, the price index for Asphalt Paving and Roofing Materials Manufacturing reached an all-time high of 370.832.
-Conversely, the all-time low of 91.0000 occurred in February 1987.
+In September 2025, the price index for Asphalt Paving and Roofing Materials Manufacturing was 363.407.
+The all-time low of 91.0000 occurred in February 1987.

 Source: Trading Economics